 Once a routine part of childbirth, an episiotomy is now recommended only in certain cases.
 Here's what you need to know about the risks, benefits and recovery.By Mayo Clinic Staff

 An episiotomy is an incision made in the perineum — the tissue between the vaginal opening and the anus — during childbirth.
 Although the procedure was once a routine part of childbirth, that's no longer the case.
 If you're planning a vaginal delivery, here's what you need to know about episiotomy and childbirth.

 For years, an episiotomy was thought to help prevent more extensive vaginal tears during childbirth — and heal better than a natural tear.
-The procedure was also thought to keep the bladder from drooping and the rectum from protruding into the vagina after childbirth.
+The procedure was also thought to help preserve the muscular and connective tissue support of the pelvic floor.

 Today, however, research suggests that routine episiotomies don't prevent these problems after all.

 Routine episiotomies are no longer recommended.
 Still, the procedure is sometimes needed.
 Your health care provider might recommend an episiotomy if your baby needs to be quickly delivered because: